saleor/apps/.changeset/young-tigers-provide.md

 "saleor-app-emails-and-messages": patch
 ---

-SMTP events section UI has been updated.
-Events can now be activated/deactivated from the list view.
+Events section UI has been updated.
+All events are displayed now as single table.